Knight, Death and the Devil: Germany

 In 1870 Friedrich Nietzsche gave a print of the engraving to Richard Wagner.
 The work was significant to Nietzsche as a representation of a "brave future" and its central subject a "symbol of our existence."
 As such, he gave a copy to his sister on the eve of her emigration to Paraguay.
 After the First World War, writers Thomas Mann and Ernst Bertram described the work as close to what Nietzsche could teach about the fate of Germany; the embodiment of the Renaissance and the teachings of Martin Luther, and as described by Gary Shapiro, they believed it was "invoked in order to intensify the sense of resolute determination in the absence of all hope."
-Although Durer did not meet Luther, his writings indicate that he admired him highly, and the engraving may well have been intended as a tribute to him.
+Although Dürer did not meet Luther, his writings indicate that he admired him highly, and the engraving may well have been intended as a tribute to him.